SBA Loan Requirements: Does Your Business Qualify?

 Standard SBA 7(a) Loans

-As for a down payment, the SBA requires a 10% down payment if the loan amount is for more than $500,000 and if it’s being used to buy a business.
-Otherwise, the lender can set their own down payment as long as they follow the same requirements as they do for any non-SBA loans they offer.
+As for a down payment, the SBA requires a 10% down payment if the loan amount is for more than $500,000.
+Otherwise, the lender can set their own down payment, as long as the lender follows the same requirements as they do for any non-SBA loans they offer.

 SBA 7(a) Small Loans

-Similarly, the lender will have its own down payment requirements.
+Similarly, your lender will have its own down payment requirements.

 SBA Express Loans

-The collateral and down payment requirements for SBA Express loans is the same as the SBA 7(a) Small loans.
+The collateral and down payment requirements for SBA Express loans are the same as for SBA 7(a) Small loans.
 No collateral is required if the loan amount is less than $50,000.
-For amounts above $50,000, the lender will require the same collateral as if you’d approached it directly not using the SBA loan program.
+For amounts above $50,000, the lender will require the same collateral as if you’d approached them directly not using the SBA loan program.

 Any down payment requirements are determined by the lender’s standard policies.